yochannah/carpentries.org/_posts/2020/07/2020-07-27-announcing-glosario.md

 -   **Why not just use Wikipedia?**
     We expect that many glossary definitions will link to Wikipedia, but its articles are explanations, not definitions.
-    (This is why we don't support diagrams in glossary entries.)
+    (This is why we do not support diagrams in glossary entries.)

 -   **YAML is hard for people to edit---why not use something else for the glossary file?**
     Because other formats are just as hard to edit (e.g., JSON)